pivotal-cf/pivnet-resource/metadata/README.md

     product:
       id: 45
       name: Some product
+      slug: Some product
 ```

+## Release

-The top-level `release` key is optional at present but will be required in a
+The top-level `release` key is required.
-later release, as it replaces the various files like `version_file`.

 * `version`: *Required.* Version of the new release.